robannable/ShelfLife/README.md

 # ShelfLife

 ShelfLife is an intelligent library cataloguing tool that transforms minimal book input into rich, interconnected bibliographic data.
-Perfect for book collectors and personal library management.
+It was created in Cursor AI with the help of an agentic LLM tool, using the prompt in the ShelfLife-prompt.md file.

 ## Features